 5. A white border adds light to a walkway and can make an entrance look crisp and clean.

-One of the most famous white gardens is The White Garden at Sissinghurst Castle in Kent, England.
-Only white, green and silver plants are allowed to grow there.
-The idea is when you are working with a single color palette you will need to create drama and interest with shape, texture and form.
+One of the most famous white flower gardens is The White Garden at Sissinghurst Castle in Kent, England.
+Only white, green, and silver plants are allowed to grow there.
+The idea is when you are working with a single color palette you are challenged to create drama and interest with shape, texture, and form.

 Here are a few of my favorites: